Corionis/ELS/README.md

 ELS uses two JSON files to describe the bibliographies of one or more libraries spread across multiple hard drives.
 Another JSON file describes the target location(s) for new content.

+Movies, TV shows with seasons, music and more are handled by ELS.
+And if new content is added, for instance another episode of a TV show, a check is made whether it will fit in the original location as the other episodes.
+If not it is copied to the matching target.

 This software is written in Java and operates on Windows, Linux, and Apple systems.